ArduPilot/ardupilot_wiki/common/source/docs/common-bootloader-update.rst

 Upgrading using Mission Planner
 -------------------------------

-- Install a recent version of ArduPilot to the autopilot (:ref:`Pixhawk family <common-loading-firmware-onto-pixhawk>`, :ref:`ChibiOS-only autopilots <common-loading-firmware-onto-chibios-only-boards>`)
+- Install a recent version of ArduPilot to the autopilot (:ref:`with existing ArduPilot firmware <common-loading-firmware-onto-pixhawk>`, :ref:`without existing ArduPilot firmware <common-loading-firmware-onto-chibios-only-boards>`)
 - Connect and check that the autopilot has at least 20k of free memory.
 Open the Data screen's Quick tab, double click on any entry and the select "freemem".

   .. image:: ../../../images/bootloader-update-MP-memory-check.png